zelanko/sql-docs.pt-br/docs/mdx/mdx-scripting-freeze.md

  Nesse momento, A e B são iguais a 3.

- Agora podemos inserir a **congelar** função para bloquear as células no subcubo:
+ Agora, inserimos a função **Freeze** para bloquear as células no subcubo:

 ```
 B = 2;